Rainbow Lorikeet: Complete Species Guide to Behaviour, Diet, Habitat and Care

 Rainbow Lorikeet Conservation Status

-The rainbow lorikeet (Trichoglossus moluccanus) is currently listed as Least Concern on the IUCN Red List, reflecting its large, stable, and widespread population across Australia and surrounding regions.
-The species has adapted well to human-modified landscapes and is not considered threatened at the species level.
+The rainbow lorikeet (Trichoglossus moluccanus) is currently listed as Least Concern on the IUCN Red List, reflecting its wide distribution and large overall population.
+The species has adapted well to human-modified landscapes and remains common across much of its native range.

-• Habitat loss: clearing of old-growth forest reduces hollow availability for nesting
+• Habitat loss: Clearing of mature trees reduces the availability of nesting hollows.

-• Psittacine beak and feather disease (PBFD): a serious viral disease affecting wild lorikeet populations in some regions
+• Psittacine beak and feather disease (PBFD): A serious viral disease affecting wild and captive parrots.

-• Supplementary feeding risks: Inappropriate feeding can spread disease within wild flocks
+• Supplementary feeding risks: Poor hygiene and inappropriate foods can increase disease transmission in wild flocks.

 Rainbow Lorikeet vs Other Lorikeet Species: Key Differences